SEO Beginner Updated 2026-03-22

 What is Backlinks?

 Backlinks are links from other websites that point to a page on your site.
-Google treats them as votes of confidence — the more high-quality backlinks a page earns, the more likely it is to rank higher in search results.
+Google treats them as votes of confidence.
+The more high-quality backlinks a.

 Backlinks are hyperlinks on external websites that point to a page on your website.
-When a blog links to your article, when a news site references your data, when a directory lists your business — each of those is a backlink.
+When a blog links to your article, when a news site references your data, when a directory lists your business.
+Each of those is a backlink.

 Google’s ranking system was built on this concept from day one.
 The original PageRank algorithm treated every link as a recommendation.
 That core idea hasn’t changed, even as the algorithm has grown more sophisticated.